Blodir/SLUDGEMENT/README.md

 - The [Starcraft II AI Discord](https://discord.gg/D9XEhWY) gives you access to the community
   * Note that this is separate from our official Discord server
 - The code for your bot goes to `bot/main.py`: simple examples can be found at [python-sc2 examples](https://github.com/Dentosal/python-sc2/tree/master/examples)
-- You can modify the `run_locally.py` starter script to your liking as you might want to increase the difficulty of the game-AI at some poin
+- You can modify the `run_locally.py` starter script to your liking as you might want to increase the difficulty of the game-AI at some point
 - The `start_bot.py` is used when ranking your bot and should not be modified
+- On our servers, your code will be run on python 3.6. (currently, python 3.6.3)
 - If you need to use any Python dependencies, just paste the libraries into your team repo

 ## Rules